shakedna1/wspc_rep/README.md

 ## Installation and dependencies

-WSPC package can be installed using one of the following options:
+WSPC package can be installed via one of the following options:

 1. Using pip install (via the command line):
 ```buildoutcfg